 Concessions offered for

-I also speak to potential new clients first over the phone for a free initial chat so they can confirm they're happy to go ahead.
+I also speak to potential new clients first over the phone for a free initial chat so you can confirm you're happy to go ahead.

 Clients can opt for open ended or a set amount of sessions.